Rules for licensed security businesses

 Record keeping

-You must keep records and show them to inspectors when asked.
+Security businesses must maintain records and provide them to inspectors upon request.

 Business records